 In order to achieve this, the Council, in partnership with NHS colleagues and our care providers, is developing a new service that will assist adults referred to the council for social care to regain their independence.

 Our approach will be to offer short-term intensive support to enable individuals to learn how to live their lives as independently as they can and support them to regain independence during the period of support.
 We focus on what people can do and build on these skills.
 We will make sure people receive the right support at the right time to help them live independently at home for as long as possible.
 This role will involve supporting people with personal care activities so all PPE (Personal Protective Equipment) will be supplied along with weekly covid testing.

-This is part of a broader approach to ensure Worcestershire residents are healthier, live longer, have better quality of life and remain independent for as long as possible.
+This is part of a broader approach to ensure Worcestershire residents are healthier, live longer, have better quality of life and remain independent for as long as possible

 We are looking to recruit people who can:

 - Work in a therapy-led service alongside Physio and Occupational therapists;